matn7/AlgorithmsNotes/src/udemy/graph/README.md

 **Algorithm**

-- We initialize this table by setting `-1` in the distance column for all vertices other than the source vertex.
+- We initialize this table by setting `-1` in the distance column for all vertices problems.other than the source vertex.
 - The distance of `A` from itself id `0`.
 - Update the table as explore the graph using BFS.
 - Pop elements from stack to get path.